Job’s Suffering and the Danger of Wrong Theology

 Bildad then enters the fray, not only reiterating Eliphaz’ hellish theology but adding insult to injury by callously accusing Job’s children of great sin and their deaths as a consequence (Job 8:4).

-He concludes his first dialogue by summarising his theology: See, God will not reject the blameless, nor take the hand of evildoers.
-He will yet fill your mouth with laughter and your lips with shouts of joy.
-Those who hate you will be clothed with shame, and the tent of the wicked will be no more (Job 8:20-22).
+He concludes his first dialogue by summarising his theology: “Behold, God will not cast away a perfect man, neither will he help the evil doers: Till he fill thy mouth with laughing, and thy lips with rejoicing.
+They that hate thee shall be clothed with shame; and the dwelling place of the wicked shall come to nought (Job 8:20-22).
 Bildad neatly summarises in these verses the wrong theology of Job’s friends.

 The mercilessness of Job’s friends is astonishing and it only gets worse as the discussion proceeds.
 One wonders how these men who profess to be his friends could be so callous and unrelenting in their accusations, and the injustice and cruelty of them.
 This is ever the way with fanaticism and wrong belief.
 Job’s friends were deceived by theology originating from hell and they held to it fanatically and mercilessly as they hounded and harassed Job, accusing him of being guilty of the worst of sins and deserving his punishment.
 Do not look to fanatics and bigots for mercy – such a concept is alien to them.